It's Fall BBQ Season! What's Grilling?

 Adding honey to ribs

-• Leave the racks bone side up and wrap the ribs tightly.
-Place back on the smoker bone side up for 45-60 minutes.
-Keep the temp at 225F.
-Optional: If you want the ribs more tender or closer to fall of the bone, cook in the foil for 1.5-2 hours.
+• Leave the racks bone-side up and wrap the ribs tightly.
+Place back on the smoker bone-side up for 2 hours, keeping the temp at 225F.

 • Remove the ribs from the foil and place back on the grill.
 Brush the ribs with your favorite bbq sauce.
-Cook for approximately 30-45 more minutes at 225F.
+Cook for 1 more hour at 225F.

 Finished Ribs

-• Be a professional and take a sharp knife (I use a Henkel Serrated Bread Knife) and cut each rib individually.
-You’ll notice how the ribs don’t fall apart as you cut.
-Also look for that beautiful pink smoke ring.
+• Be a professional and take a sharp knife (I use a Henkel Serrated Bread Knife) and cut each rib individually on a cutting board.
+This 3-2-1 rib recipe will produce fall of the bone ribs, but when cutting try to keep the ribs intact so you can show off that pink smoke ring.

 Nutrition